-- 22. SFC issued a briefing note to college Principals in September 2017 regarding the transfer of £1.45 million from strategic funds to core teaching funds for English for Speakers of Other Languages (ESOL) provision from AY 2018-19.
-All ESOL provision continues to be funded from core teaching in AY 2020-21. - 23.
+- 21. English for Speakers of Other Languages (ESOL) provision continues to be funded from core teaching in AY 2021-22. - 22.
 To ensure provision meets the needs of the region, colleges/regions must continue to work with local authorities and Community Planning Partnerships (CPP) and discuss the provision and funding of ESOL whether that be delivered in the college or in the community.
-To demonstrate this collaborative working, colleges/regions must prepare joint delivery plans with local authorities/CPPs and share them with the relevant Outcome Agreement Manager.
-The joint plan should include detail of: - The ESOL need for the region and how local need is being met by the college/region and the local authority/CPP. - Credit bearing and non-credit bearing activity and funding allocated to each category of activity by the college and local authority/CPP. - How ESOL activity in the region fits into a learner journey/pathway, i.e. the pipeline of provision which supports progression into formal accredited college courses, where that is appropriate. - 24.
-SFC has previously agreed that there could be a small amount of flexibility to use the funds for colleges/regions to continue to work with local authorities/CPPs on some non-credit bearing activity.
-However, the majority of activity should remain credit bearing as the activity contributes to the circa 116,000 FTE target.
+To demonstrate this collaborative working, each college/region and local authority/CPP must prepare joint delivery plans and share them with the relevant Outcome Agreement Manager.
+The joint plan should include detail of:

+- The ESOL need for the region and how local need is being met by the college/region and the local authority/CPP. - Credit bearing and non-credit bearing activity and the funding being provided by the college and local authority/CPP. - How ESOL activity in the region fits into a learner journey/pathway, i.e. the pipeline of provision which supports progression into formal accredited college courses, where that is appropriate. - 23.
+SFC has previously agreed that there could be a small amount of flexibility for colleges/regions to use their core teaching funds to continue to work with local authorities/CPPs on some non-credit bearing activity.
+However, the majority of activity should remain credit bearing as the activity contributes to the credit and FTE targets.
 We have intentionally not quantified the amount of non-credit bearing activity as this will vary from region to region, but it should be a marginal amount.
-If colleges/regions are unsure of what is an acceptable amount of non-credit bearing activity, they should approach their Outcome Agreement Manager. - 25.
-SFC will monitor the levels of uptake of courses through the data returns from colleges/regions.
-For provision that is agreed and delivered in the community using credit funding, the learner must be enrolled at the college. - 26.
-Colleges must ensure their data returns comply to the FES 1 Guidance Notes for AY 2020-21 with regard to ESOL courses that are delivered as part of a collaboration between colleges/regions and CPPs.
-The levels of ESOL activity and its impact will also be reviewed as part of the Outcome Agreement process.
+In addition, colleges should not use core teaching funding for non-credit activity where other sources of funding are available, for example student support or childcare funds.
+If colleges/regions are unsure of what is an acceptable amount of non-credit bearing activity or acceptable use of funds, they should approach their Outcome Agreement Manager for advice. - 24.
+SFC will monitor the uptake of courses through the data returns from colleges/regions.
+For provision that is agreed and delivered in the community using credit funding, the learner must be enrolled at the college. - 25.
+Colleges must ensure their data returns comply to the FES Guidance Notes for AY 2021-22 with regard to ESOL courses that are delivered as part of a collaboration between colleges/regions and CPPs.